 In addition to that, you can also rent a Bike, if you like cycling and you don't mind traffic jams, or you can catch one of those new yellow boats, a sort of Water Taxi that will bring you from one island of the city to another, similar to the river cruise boats, but smaller in size and certainly not tourist routes.

 Please keep in mind that these two last options are not very common among both locals and visitors.
 Besides the water taxi run only during summer.
-Personally speaking the best way to travel in St Petersburg is to take the Metro.☺
+Personally speaking the best way to travel in St Petersburg is by Metro.☺

 Want to know more about each type of public transportation in St Petersburg?
 If so keep reading below.

-To help you getting around the city we have summarized all the information you need to know about each form of St. Petersburg Russia transportation.
+To help you getting around the city we have summarized all the information you need to know about each form of transportation.
 To get started, just click on one of the travel options below.

 The Saint Petersburg Metro is extremely deep and beautiful, but not as extensive or extravagant as Moscow's Metro.
 It was dug by nearly free peasant labor in the 1930s and - after a break for World War II - finished in the 1950s.
 The metro has five colour-coded, numbered metro lines, and is one of the most popular means of transport among Petersburg residents.
 Definitely your best choice to travel in St Petersburg, and a must-see for first time visitors!